 - Late injury notice

-The injured person must ensure that the injury is legitimate, relates to work and is through not fault of his or her own for the most part.
-Workers’ compensation is generally a “no fault” benefit.
+The injured person must ensure that the injury is legitimate, relates to work, and is through no fault of his or her own for the most part.
+Workers’ compensation is generally a “no-fault” benefit.

 However, intoxication and horseplay can severely hinder a benefit approval.
 Injured workers should always contact an attorney if something is unclear about the case.
-Attorneys are always willing to help people gain knowledge and understanding of workers’ comp laws.
+Attorneys are always willing to help people gain knowledge and understanding of workers’ comp laws and employee rights.